 That is your right to attend your ARB hearing in person, if you choose.
 Just please note, if you elect an in-person hearing, these hearings will not be scheduled until the ARB is confident that all property owners, their agents, DCAD staff and the ARB members can be assured of their safety.
 Therefore, your scheduled telephone hearing will be cancelled and your in-person hearing will not be scheduled until later in the year.
 If you would like to be scheduled for an in-person ARB hearing, you will need to call 940-349-3980 at least two days prior to your scheduled telephone hearing to make these changes.

-You do not need to file a protest.
+No, you do not need to file a protest.

-Concerns about exemptions, address changes, etc. should all be directed towards email@example.com.
+Concerns about exemptions, address changes, etc. should all be directed towards... firstname.lastname@example.org.

-Ownership changes to firstname.lastname@example.org.
+Ownership changes should be directed towards... email@example.com.

 What if I have a closing statement, should I file a protest?

-Yes, you still need to file a protest form, but please submit a copy of your recent closing documents (after 01/01/20) or your recent fee appraisal (after 01/01/20) with the protest form.
+Please submit a copy of your recent closing documents (after 01/01/22) or your recent fee appraisal (after 01/01/22) with the protest form.
 This will help to determine a market value for the property.
-This can be done through the eFile Portal or ARB Evidence Upload form.

 Along with filling out a protest form, please provide us with a copy of your recent closing documents (after 01/01/20) or your recent fee appraisal (after 01/01/20), this will help to determine a market value for the property.
 This can be done through the eFile Portal (if you have set up an account) or ARB Evidence Upload.